 Didn’t see this one coming!
 Now you can ask Alexa what time it is as you’re starting at … what time it is.
 Perhaps those who never took to Analog Clocks will find this useful?

-On the more practical side, it is interesting to see Amazon turning to more everyday devices we already use to give folks access to Alexa.
+On the more practical side, it is interesting to see Amazon turning to more everyday devices we already use to give folks access to Alexa, although Amazon confirmed on January 23, 2019 that its pulling the device from the market due to connectivity issues.

 The new show looks a lot like the old version and costs the same at $230, but it’s bigger now with a 10-inch display and has some beefed up audio chops so it should sound better, too.
 Real-time Dolby processing and bass radiators should make for a much fuller sounding display/speaker, which is a smart move for Amazon considering it is seeing competition from Lenovo and JBL in this space.
 The device also features a richer sound than the first generation and like the Echo Plus is also smart hub.
 Read more in our full review.